La Fleche (horse): 1893: four-year-old season

 In early 1893, La Fleche was reported to be wonderfully "fresh and well" although she showed no signs of having grown.
 She did not appear in public however, until 14 July, when she ran in the Eclipse Stakes at Sandown.
 She started evens favourite against five opponents, most notably Orme, who started on 2/1.
 Barrett moved the filly up to challenge in the straight, but she soon came under pressure and although she ran on "gamely" she could finish only third behind Orme and Medicis.
 Two weeks later at Goodwood, Orme again proved superior, beating the filly by a neck in the Gordon Stakes, despite veering sharply left inside the last furlong.

-In Autumn La Fleche attempted to win a second Manchester Plate, but finished third to the three-year-colts Raeburn, and Isinglass.
+In Autumn La Fleche attempted to win a second Lancashire Plate, but finished third to the three-year-colts Raeburn, and Isinglass.
 The race had been expected to lie between La Fleche and Isinglass, and their respective jockeys focused their attentions on each other, allowing Raeburn to emerge almost unseen to take the race in the closing stages.
 For this race, La Fleche carried a weight of 154 pounds.
 On 25 October she found a weight of 133 pound too much when finishing unplaced in the Cambridgeshire.
 She won the Lowther Stakes at Newmarket in October.
 On 10 November she ran in the Liverpool Autumn Cup, carrying a weight of 132 pounds and won in impressive style by one and a quarter lengths from The Prisoner.
 Later in November, she was beaten under 137 pounds in the Manchester November Handicap.